Skip to main content

 • Identify patterns — recurring warning types, problematic connectors, or topic areas where Ana consistently struggles

-• Apply targeted fixes — improving ontology coverage, enriching the context library, or adjusting connector configuration based on what you find
+• Apply targeted fixes — improving ontology coverage, enriching the Ontology, or adjusting connector configuration based on what you find

 • Drive user education — spotting where users are asking questions Ana cannot yet answer well, and helping them prompt more effectively in the meantime

 Observability is available to organization administrators only.
-Members without admin privileges will not see it in the sidebar.
+If you do not see it in your sidebar, confirm that you have admin privileges.

 Stats Bar